newcleo-dev-team/lbh15/README.rst

   >>> liquid_bismuth.k
   14.395909090909093

-- Use property outside its range of validity.
-In this example :class:`lbeh15.lead.Lead` object is initialized using a temperature value that is outside surface tension validity range:
+- Request property outside its range of validity.
+In this example :class:`lbh15.lead.Lead` object is initialized using a temperature value that is outside surface tension validity range:

-  >>> from lbeh15.lead import Lead
+  >>> from lbh15 import Lead
   >>> liquid_lead = Lead(T=1400.0)
   >>> liquid_lead.sigma
   <stdin>:1: UserWarning: Temperature 1400.00 is outside sigma range [600.60, 1300.00] K